dcgerard/segtest/README.md

 - `chisq_gl4()`: Chi-squared test (not accounting for double reduction and preferential pairing) using genotype likelihoods.

-Details of these methods may be found in Gerard et al. (2025).
+Details of these methods may be found in Gerard et al. (2025a) and Gerard et al. (2025b).

 ## Installation